 When we support American industries, we also strengthen hometown independence.
-The more products we can make at home, the more goods and services we can produce on our own soil helps America to grow stronger.
+The more products we can make at home, the more goods and services we can produce on our own soil, which helps America to grow stronger.
 We stop relying so heavily on foreign countries to make and supply us with everything we need.
 What happens if suddenly we don’t get along with a country that makes something essential?
-All of a sudden we can’t get that product, but if it’s made in America, we bypass that barrier altogether.
+All of a sudden, we can’t get that product, but if it’s made in America, we bypass that barrier altogether.

 17. Keep Hometown Communities Thriving

 We’ve all seen what happens when communities start to fade away because there isn’t enough business keeping the area going.
 It can be distressing to see empty streets and closed-up shops because that town or community started failing.